JianRong-King/Pragmatic-Todo-List/README.md

 # A Full-Stack Todo List Application
 This application allows users to manage tasks (todos) in an efficient way.
-It implements a <b>RESTful API</b> for the backend, which interacts with a <b>PostgreSQL</b> database for storing tasks.
+It implements a <b>RESTful API</b> for the backend using <b>Express</b> as mock backend, which interacts with a <b>PostgreSQL</b> database for storing tasks.
 The frontend is built using React, enabling users to easily add, edit, mark tasks as complete, and delete tasks.

 Features:
 - Create: Users can add new tasks to the to-do list.